SMFA Competitions

 District Festival Competitions

-District Festival Competitions are held annually in forty-seven locations throughout the province, beginning in March and ending in May.
+District Festival Competitions are held annually in over forty locations throughout the province, beginning in February/March and ending in May.
 Scholarships and awards are available locally at each District Festival.
 Please refer to the Festival Date Listing and Festival Dates and Contacts for additional information.

 For the rules that govern the district competitions, refer to the SMFA General Regulations and Scholarship Regulations.